Asset Allocation tutorial and primer for investors and financial advisors.

 • Asset allocation saves you money because you don't have to pay top-dollar for all of the trading costs associated with high-turnover market timing and/or stock or ETF picking strategies.
 It's the mutual fund managers' job to do all of the trading.
 You'll have to pay these mutual fund management fees, but they're much less than you'd pay on your own.
 They're able to keep their expenses down because of competition and economies of scale.

 • You can still brag at parties that you were smart enough to buy something before it took off.
-When you hold a diverse portfolio of mutual funds comprised of many asset classes, you're bound to be holding securities of the current fad.
-Whatever the current hot thing is you'll most always be able to say, "I bought that before it went through the roof!"
+When you hold a diverse portfolio of mutual funds comprised of many asset classes, then you're bound to be holding securities of the current fad.
+Whatever the current hot thing is you'll usually be able to say, "I bought that before it went through the roof!"

-• If you're an investment professional, asset allocation saves you from having to pass the FINRA Series 7 licensing exam.
-Our asset allocator systems use mutual funds, so only a Series 6 is required.
+• If you're an investment professional, asset allocation saves you from having to pass the Finra Series 7 licensing exam.
+Our turnkey asset allocator systems just use regular open-ended mutual funds, so only a Series 6 is required to use them.

 • Asset allocation saves advisors from having to deal with client phone calls when the markets go down.
-They'll just look up their account values online, see that less than half of their holdings went down, about a quarter went up, and not bother you.
+When they look up their account values online, they'll usually see that half of their holdings went down, a quarter were flat, and a quarter went up; and then not bother you.
 They also won't complain that you lost them a ton of money in bad markets, because this would be minimized.
 Clients tend to call advisors when their portfolio lost more than the markets - which is usually what happens when it's managed using market timing or stock / ETF picking.
-You'll most almost always lose less than the markets with a well-allocated portfolio.
+You will usually lose less money than the markets with a well-allocated portfolio.

 • Asset allocation also saves advisors from getting into trading trouble.
 First, there are no B or C-share classes in our mutual fund recommendations, so those compliance red flags will never be raised.

-Next, you can use our mutual fund picks to justify trading to FINRA or BD compliance.
-It has the reasons for the switches, so if anyone questions your trades you can say, "I'm using this investment management program, and I was just following their recommendations."
-Once they see what you're doing, they'll leave you alone, because compliance loves these types of logical investment management programs.
+Next, you can use our mutual fund picks to justify trading to Finra or BD compliance.
+It has the reasons for the switches.
+So if anyone questions your trades you can say, "I'm using this turnkey investment management program, and I was just following their recommendations."
+Once they see what you're doing, they'll leave you alone, because compliance loves these types of logical diversified investment management programs.

-Once they see that you're fact finding correctly to determine investment risk tolerance (and maybe even using an IPS), they'll not only leave you alone, but may even use you as an example to show others how things should be done.
-This will put you on their good side, even if you've been on their watch list in the past.
+Once they see that you're fact finding correctly to determine investment risk tolerance (and maybe even using an IPS), they'll leave you alone more, and may even use you as an example to show others how things should be done.
+This will help put you on their good side, even if you've been on their watch list in the past.

 This image sums this investment strategy up better than anything else: